sarkarsaswata/raven-desktop/README.md

 ## 📖 Overview

-**RAVEN v2** is a containerized desktop environment built on Ubuntu LTS versions (configurable).
+**RAVEN** is a containerized desktop environment built on Ubuntu LTS versions (configurable).
 It provides a complete LXDE desktop accessible through your web browser via noVNC, eliminating the need for VNC client software.
 Perfect for remote development, CI/CD GUI testing, cloud workstations, and educational environments.

-### What's New in v2?
+### What's New in?

 - ✨ **Auto-Detected CUDA** - CUDA environment automatically detected and configured on startup
 - 🎯 **Persistent GPU Support** - CUDA paths persist across all interactive shells and processes